 hubl (hubspot markup language) is the jinja2-based templating language that powers every page, email, blog post, and module in hubspot cms. it uses {% if %} for control flow, {{ variable }} for expressions, {# comments #} for comments, and hubspot-specific tags like {% dnd_area %}, {% module %}, and {% macro %} for building dynamic hubspot content.

-despite hubl being used by thousands of hubspot developers, there has never been a dedicated hubl formatter available online — until now. codefmt is a purpose-built hubl code formatter — built from scratch to handle the full hubl spec. generic html or jinja2 formatters break hubl templates because they don't understand hubspot-specific tags like dnd_area, dnd_section, dnd_module, or the way hubl blocks nest inside html. codefmt was built from scratch to handle the full hubl spec.
+codefmt is a purpose-built hubl code formatter, designed from scratch to handle the full hubl spec. generic html or jinja2 formatters tend to break hubl templates because they don't understand hubspot-specific tags like dnd_area, dnd_section, dnd_module, or the way hubl blocks nest inside html. codefmt also auto-detects plain html and css. paste a hubspot module's module.html or module.css and it formats them automatically.

 the formatter normalizes delimiter spacing (consistent gaps inside {% %} and {{ }}), isolates block-level tags onto their own lines, applies correct indentation based on hubl block nesting, collapses short single-line blocks, inserts blank lines between top-level blocks for readability, preserves whitespace control markers ({%- and -%}), and normalizes quotes. content inside {% raw %} blocks is preserved exactly as-is.

-codefmt also includes hubl linting to catch errors before they break your templates. the linter detects unclosed blocks — like a {% for %} missing its {% endfor %} — flags mismatched opening and closing tags, and warns about deprecated tags such as widget_block that should be migrated to dnd_area. formatting and linting run together, so you get clean code and error detection in a single step.
+codefmt also includes hubl linting to catch errors before they break your templates. the linter detects unclosed blocks, like a {% for %} missing its {% endfor %}. it flags mismatched opening and closing tags, and warns about deprecated tags such as widget_block that should be migrated to dnd_area. formatting and linting run together, so you get clean code and error detection in a single step.

-whether you're building drag-and-drop page templates with dnd_area and dnd_section, writing reusable macros, pulling data from hubdb tables, creating custom modules, building blog listing templates, or designing email templates — codefmt handles it all. paste your hubl code above and get perfectly formatted, linted output instantly.
+whether you're building drag-and-drop page templates with dnd_area and dnd_section, writing reusable macros, pulling data from hubdb tables, creating custom modules, building blog listing templates, or designing email templates, codefmt handles it all. paste your hubl templates, module html, or module css above and get perfectly formatted, linted output instantly.

 hubl (hubspot markup language) is a jinja2-based templating language used in hubspot cms for building website pages, blog templates, email templates, landing pages, and custom modules. it extends jinja2 with hubspot-specific tags like dnd_area, dnd_section, dnd_module, and functions for accessing hubdb, blog content, and crm data.